Kolman-Freecss/Kolman-Freecss-Server/server/_java/kolmanfreecss.datagithub/README.md

 - Java 22
 - Springboot 3
 - Spring Data JDBC
+  - Way to interact with the database without the need of an ORM.
+Performance is better than JPA Hibernate.
 - Spring Data JPA Hibernate
+  - Way to interact with the database using an ORM (Hibernate) with all the entities and relationships configured.
 - Spring Batch
+  - Batch processing.
 - Spring Actuator
+  - You can check the health of the application in the following URL: `http://localhost:8080/actuator` or just `http://localhost:8080/actuator/health`
 - Springboot Webflux
+  - Reactive programming.
+Async API to perform non-blocking operations in the main thread application.
 - Spring Config
+  - Centralized configuration.
+- Spring Data Redis (instead of Caffeine)
+  - To cache data.

 #### DDBB: